 You can do a few things to help keep your digital information safe:

-The metaverse is essential to merging virtual, augmented, and physical reality, which tries to blur the line between your online and real-life interactions.
+The Metaverse is essential to merging virtual, augmented, and physical reality, which tries to blur the line between your online and real-life interactions.
 The expectation is to host hundreds of people in a single server model with motion-tracking tools, just like Facebook is pitching with Meta.

-Some people might think Facebook is inventing the metaverse because they heard it for the first time thanks to it.
+Some people might think Facebook is inventing the Metaverse because they heard it for the first time, thanks to it.
 Still, as we mentioned before, this notion has been building for some time now.
 Facebook’s interest has made it more appealing for investors, creators, and the new technology-born generations.
 Its $10 billion plan became fuel for innovation and curiosity.

-Give it a go!
+Give it a go?

-So don’t be afraid to try it, find the one that might be more appealing or interesting for you and give it a chance to either find your community, try a new commerce way or just play a game, is assured that this is just the beginning.
+While Meta presents its Meta Quest Pro for $1500, you can still experience the metaverse idea for much (much) less through Sandbox, Mirandus, and Decentraland, to name a few.
+So don’t be afraid to try it.
+Find the one that might be more appealing or interesting for you and give it a chance to either find your community, try a new commerce way or just play a game.